ElPiloto/sidekick.nvim/README.md

 - [ ] Generate outline based on LSP.
 - [ ] Pop-up documentation for symbol when using LSP.
 - [ ] After getting experience, re-write most of codebase using an extensible system to allow end users to populate outline window.
+- [ ] Let users specify what definitions get shown for standard queries.

 ### Maybe features